Bible of Love: Background

 Snoop Dogg officially announced the album on January 24, 2018, after teasing a gospel album for a year, stating "It's always been on my heart.
 I just never got around to it because I always be doing gangsta business or doing this or doing that, I just felt like it's been on my heart too long.
 I need to do it now."

 Snoop was introduced to gospel music by his late grandmother, Dorothy Tate.
 He said of the album: "I am blessed to have so many legendary friends join me on this journey.
 As the country is in one of its heaviest times and is so divided, I wanted to make an album that spreads love and unity around the world.
 That's what I was taught, so that's all I know.
 Real love."
 He was also inspired by his discussions with Faith Evans while working together on the Notorious B.I.G. tribute track "When We Party".

 USA Today described Snoop Dogg's role on the album as "more a curator than an artist".
 The Grio compared it to Drake's More Life mixtape in terms of how the album is put together.

 A music video for the song "Words Are Few" featuring B.Slade was released to promote the album.

 The album was released on Snoop's newly founded All The Time Entertainment label, a label created to give opportunity to up-and-coming gospel artists.
 Snoop Dogg performed at the Super Bowl Gospel Celebration at Bethel University, becoming the first secular artist to perform at the event.
 At the event, he stated about the album, "The record's all about love from start to finish.
 That's the way you change the world, by putting love in it."

+During the album’s studio recordings, he revealed that he is a born-again Christian.